 Best Indoor Jungle Gyms For Toddlers

-For even more move-around-able options to make baby obstacles courses, ECR4Kids’ Climb and Crawl set ensures your tot will never get bored.
-This one doesn’t include a hideout fort like the brand’s other climbing set (above), but it’s especially suited for stunt babies who are always looking for the next mountain to conquer.
+For even more move-around-able options to make baby obstacle courses, ECR4Kids’ Climb and Crawl set ensures your tot will never get bored.
+This one doesn’t include a hideout fort like the brand’s other climbing set above, but it’s especially suited for stunt babies who are always looking for the next mountain to conquer.
 This set includes five foam pieces that are soft and lightweight so you can arrange and re-arrange by the day (or by the hour).
+Plus, it’s got an impressive 4.8 out of five stars on Amazon.
 Let the games begin!

 As a parent who hates seeing your little one bonk their head multiple times a day, you probably wish you could roll them up in bubble wrap.
 But since protecting them like a fragile heirloom isn’t an option, here’s the next best thing: Put ’em in an inflatable play gym where they can bounce off the walls and floor with no (or fewer) resulting owies.
 The Little Tikes Jump ‘n Slide Bouncer is a fan favorite with nearly 5,000 reviews and an average 4.7-star rating.
 Equipped with a slide and safety net, it’s like bringing a summer carnival indoors, if you have the space — or are willing to sacrifice your living room for your sanity.

 One Reviewer Says: “This bounce house is the perfect size.
 It’s not too big and not too small.
 It has an open roof which I like, so it doesn’t feel closed in.
 Super easy and fast to inflate and deflate and move, which I find super nice when dealing with the attention span of a 2-year-old.
 It’s not very loud compared to other bounce houses.
 Great quality for the price!
 Highly recommend.”